Here’s how to name drop a referral in a cover letter:

 “Referred by” means someone who works at the company or knows the hiring manager recommended you for the position and suggested you apply.

-Should I name drop in a cover letter?
+Should I list a reference in my cover letter?

 Is it OK to say I was referred by a friend?